Finite group: History

 During the twentieth century, mathematicians investigated some aspects of the theory of finite groups in great depth, especially the local theory of finite groups and the theory of solvable and nilpotent groups.
 As a consequence, the complete classification of finite simple groups was achieved, meaning that all those simple groups from which all finite groups can be built are now known.

-During the second half of the twentieth century, mathematicians such as Chevalley and Steinberg also increased our understanding of finite analogs of classical groups, and other related groups.
+During the second half of the twentieth century, mathematicians such as Chevalley and Steinberg also increased the understanding of finite analogs of classical groups, and other related groups.
 One such family of groups is the family of general linear groups over finite fields.

 Finite groups often occur when considering symmetry of mathematical or physical objects, when those objects admit just a finite number of structure-preserving transformations.
 The theory of Lie groups, which may be viewed as dealing with "continuous symmetry", is strongly influenced by the associated Weyl groups.
 These are finite groups generated by reflections which act on a finite-dimensional Euclidean space.
 The properties of finite groups can thus play a role in subjects such as theoretical physics and chemistry.